 CYPF member COTSS-IP member

 Diana qualified as an Occupational Therapist in 2010, and went straight into a career working with children and young people aged 0-25.
 She has worked as a paediatric community based OT in London and Hampshire.
 She has been part of a multidisciplinary team working with a variety of children including premature infants, neuro/physical difficulties, sensory/modulation difficulties and developmental difficulties in a variety of settings including special needs schools, home settings and mainstream school environments with attached resource bases for children with ASD.
 This has given her a wide depth of experience working with children and young people aged 0 to 25 both in schools, nurseries and in their own homes.
 Diana is a qualified advanced practitioner in sensory integration, certified Bobath trained therapist, school AMPS and SCERTS trained therapist.
 She also has extensive experience in splinting of upper limbs and assessing for equipment based needs such as specialist seating systems at home and school.

-Diana Pierags BSc (Hons) OT, MSc Advancing Practice in Occupational Therapy HCPC registered, BAOT member, CYPF member, Advanced Sensory Integration Practitioner, Certified Bobath trained therapist.
+Diana Pierags BSc (Hons) OT, MSc Advancing Practice in Occupational Therapy HCPC registered, BAOT and RCOT member, CYPF member, Advanced Sensory Integration Practitioner, Certified Bobath trained therapist.

 Amanda qualified as an Occupational Therapist in 2004, and went straight into a career working with children and young people.
 She has worked as both a paediatric community based OT in London and Hampshire, and been employed directly by numerous special needs schools.
 In London, Amanda worked in the team managed by eminent OT Dr Sidney Chu.
 This has given her a wide depth of experience working with children and young people aged 2 to 19 both in schools, nurseries and in their own homes.